 About your course

-Liverpool John Moores University's Masters in Health Psychology meets the stage one training requirement for BPS accreditation.
+This Liverpool John Moores University's MSc in Health Psychology meets the Stage 1 training requirement for BPS accreditation.
 The course has a strong emphasis on psychological investigation and exploring ethical issues.

 - Course available to study full time (1 year) and part time (2 years)

-- British Psychological Society accredited for applicants with Graduate Basis for Chartered Membership (GBC) and for Stage 1 Training in Health Psychology
+- Fully accredited by the British Psychological Society for Stage 1 Training in Health Psychology

-- Academic team includes RAPPS Approved Supervisors for trainees continuing onto the BPS Stage 2 Qualification in Health Psychology
+- Academic team includes Health Psychologists registered with the BPS and HCPC and RAPPS Approved Supervisors for trainees continuing onto the BPS Stage 2 Qualification in Health Psychology or the LJMU Professional Doctorate in Health Psychology

 - Teaching is via small groups which means you can expect a high level of academic and pastoral support set within a friendly and informal atmosphere

-- Access to world-class facilities in award-winning Tom Reilly Building
+- Access to world-class facilities in the award-winning Tom Reilly Building

-The reputation of LJMU as a vibrant research and teaching community meant that it was always a first choice when deciding where to undertake the course.
-Overall the course was well organised and gave a good grounding of health behaviour within the rapidly expanding discipline.
+The course was well organised and gave me a good grounding of health behaviour within the rapidly expanding discipline.
 The teaching was exceptional and it was gratifying to be taught Health Psychology by experts within the field.

 Introduction to the School